MattWallingford/mattwallingford.github.io/_pages/about.md

   - /about.html
 ---
 <p style="font-size:18px">
-I am CS PhD student at the University of Washington advised by <a href="https://homes.cs.washington.edu/~ali/" style="color: hsl(230, 90%, 40%);">Ali Farhadi</a>.
+I am final year PhD student in computer science at the University of Washington advicsed by <a href="https://homes.cs.washington.edu/~ali/" style="color: hsl(230, 90%, 40%);">Ali Farhadi</a>.
 Before coming to Seattle, I received my bachelor's in math (minor in physics and cs) and an MS in CS from Cornell University where I was advised by <a href="http://home.bharathh.info/" style="color: hsl(230, 90%, 40%);">Bharath Hariharan</a>.
 <br>
 <br>
 <b>Research Interests</b>